mr-zwets/upgraded-SHA-gate/README.md

  5) Has just 3 operators with only 1 needed to propose a withdrawal

 **The first three are major issues**, the fourth seems to be an attempted solution for issue three and the last problem makes the mechanism a lot less secure.

-Just like the Smart BCH teams
-[official plan for V2](https://smartbch.medium.com/the-plan-for-sha-gate-v2-1f1567f08db0) this version also has a m-of-n multisig of elected enclaves sign off on withdrawals in a first step.
-Crucially different is the second step where monitors have the option to block the withdrawal.
-In the official version this is done by yet another group of elected enclaves which would have to stake and face slashing for misbehaving.
-This proposal builds further on V1, where BCH miners are the monitors who have the option to block malicious withdrawals.

-The rest of the document will go in more detail on the improvement to V1 and some discussion about possible issues that were raised.
-A full comparision with the plan for a bridge without miner voting will be a different document.

 ## New architecture